VideosWorks/imgui-ffmpeg-opengl/README.md

 - [x]    **exposure** : manual mode or automatic.
 Known issue  (Linux only) : miniDart must restart to retrieve the automatic mode (WIP).
 - [x]    **image rotations** : displaying or recording.
 For example when the images come from a smartphone, with a 90° orientation (both clockwise or counter clockwise are possible)
 - [x]    **horizontal flip** (to hide publicity, or simply when needed, or **vertical flip** (180°) are possible. e.g. this can be helpfull with some buggy webcams.
+- [x]    **Android smartphone as a webcam** .
+Install droidcam or equivalent is mandatory.
+Display and record, with or without 90° image rotation (horizontal watching advised though).

 Workshop analysis :